10 Tips for Better Planner Organization

 1. Choose A Planner That Works With the Way You Think

-• one page per day,
+- one page per day,

-• two pages per day,
+- two pages per day,

-• two pages per week,
+- two pages per week,

-• and more.
+- and more.

 2. Decide How To Use Your Planner

-Personally, I use both a digital planner and a paper planner – together.
+Many people these days use both a digital planner and a paper planner – together.

-I use my iPhone calendar and my online to do list as my master and use my paper planner as my daily work in progress.
+I use my iPhone calendar and my online to do list as my master calendar and use my paper planner as my daily work in progress.

-This way I have everything listed in both places.
+This way I have everything in sync.

 3. Decide How To Keep Track of Your Tasks

+This is where some planners fall short.
+Many planners offer a place for you to manage your calendar but not your tasks.
 However, for you to manage your time – you need to know exactly what it is you need to accomplish each day.

+I like to keep a running master task list as part of my planning system.
 To manage my Master Task List, I use an app called Things (this is for the Apple ecosystem – Mac and iOS).

 Alternatively, you could use apps like: